PatrickPrakash/HackerEarth/README.md

-# HackerEarth
+# HackerRank
-My HackerEarth Projects
+This is my HackeRank Projects Repo
+Feel free to check out